DavidSaldivia/tm_solarshift/docs/source/overview.rst

 Getting Started
 ===============

-This section presents the installation process, how to run the default simulation
+This section presents the installation process, how to run the default simulation, and the main simulation settings.

 .. _installation: